barometz/ringbuf/README.md

 - [x] Moved-from RingBuf instances can't be reused.
 - [x] The iterator is not std::random_access_iterator.
 - [x] Docs.
-- [ ] Better code examples.
+- [x] Better code examples.
 - [x] Document iterator invalidation.
 - [x] Compare to `boost::circular_buffer`
-- [ ] Special case for emplace/push members when T is noexcept copy/movable
+- [ ] Special case for emplace/push members when T's lifetime doesn't matter (e.g. int)

 ### NOT TODO
 What won't it do?